Blog > Kerberoasting Attack: Detection & Prevention Guide

 • Service Ticket Requests from Unexpected Users or Workstations: Kerberoasting attacks often involve requesting service tickets from entities that typically do not interact with the targeted services.

-• An Abnormal Volume of Service Ticket Requests: A sudden increase in service ticket requests, particularly for sensitive services, can indicate an ongoing attack.
+• An Abnormal Volume of Service Ticket Requests: A sudden increase in service ticket requests from a single user account, especially one that doesn’t usually access those services, is a primary indicator of an ongoing attack.

 Identifying Unusual Service Ticket Requests

-Detecting Kerberoasting attacks necessitates not only scheduled scans for comprehensive gap analysis in Active Directory and Entra ID but also real-time monitoring of changes that may indicate immediate threats.
+Effective kerberoasting detection requires not only scheduled scans for extensive gap analysis in Active Directory and Entra ID but also real-time monitoring of changes that may indicate immediate threats.
+For example, if a standard user account suddenly requests dozens of tickets for SQL or Exchange services within seconds, it is a clear sign of a service account scan.
 Cayosoft Guardian‘s threat module is specifically designed to address both needs effectively.
-It offers real-time alerts for suspicious activities, such as password spray attacks—a common component of Kerberoasting—by continuously monitoring for signs that indicate such exploits.
+It offers real-time alerts for suspicious activities, such as password spray attacks (a common component of Kerberoasting) by continuously monitoring for signs that indicate such exploits.
 This dual approach ensures that you are equipped to quickly respond to emerging threats and protect your critical assets.

 Detecting Kerberoasting attacks is crucial, but prevention is the ultimate goal.
 Let’s explore some proven strategies to safeguard your Active Directory setup against Kerberoasting attacks.